-- Listen to all the instructions in the test and read them too!
-It's really important to understand what you're listening for and what you have to do. - Look at the questions, text and pictures and think about what kind of information you are going to hear. - While you listen, use the information on the screen to help you follow the recording. - Try to answer the questions when the recording is played the first time.
-Then you can check these answers when you hear the recording for the second time.
+- ✓ Listen to all the instructions in the test and read them too!
+It's really important to understand what you're listening for and what you have to do. - ✓ Look at the questions, text and pictures and think about what kind of information you are going to hear. - ✓ While you listen, use the information on the screen to help you follow the recording. - ✓ Try to answer the questions when the recording is played the first time.
+Then you can check these answers when you hear the recording for the second time. - ✓ Answer all the questions, even if you're not sure.